patchoo/patchoo/docs/deploying_chained_incremental_patches.md

 1. run policy `updateMSOffice2011-14.4.1`
 2. `MSOffice2011-14.4.1.pkg` would cache
-3. junki.sh would see prerequisite `MSOffice2011-14.3.9.pkg` wasn't installed
+3. patchoo.sh would see prerequisite `MSOffice2011-14.3.9.pkg` wasn't installed
-4. junki.sh would call policy `updateMSOffice2011-14.3.9`
+4. patchoo.sh would call policy `updateMSOffice2011-14.3.9`
 5. policy `updateMSOffice2011-14.3.9` would cache `MSOffice2011-14.3.9.pkg`
-6. junki.sh would see prerequisite `MSOffice2011-14.3.8.pkg` wasn't installed
+6. patchoo.sh would see prerequisite `MSOffice2011-14.3.8.pkg` wasn't installed
-7. junki.sh would call policy `updateMSOffice2011-14.3.8`
+7. patchoo.sh would call policy `updateMSOffice2011-14.3.8`
 8. policy `updateMSOffice2011-14.3.8` would cache `MSOffice2011-14.3.8.pkg`
 9. .....

 You get the idea.

-On installation, junki will then install all patches in order and no matter what version the clients are currently, they will be brought up to your production version `14.4.1`.
+On installation, patchoo will then install all patches in order and no matter what version the clients are currently, they will be brought up to your production version `14.4.1`.